ethereum/ethereum-org-website/src/content/decentralization/index.md

 ## What's decentralization? {#what-is-decentralization}

+Decentralized systems are everywhere.
+They're in nature, finance, architecture, art, communications, government, and — you guessed it — computer science.

-Decentralization is a way to create systems in which no individual or group can unilaterally make major decisions, especially not when it hurts the other participants.
-You can use this principle to build things in the fields of finance, architecture, art, communications, government, and — you guessed it — computer science.
+Decentralization is basically when no individual or group can unilaterally make major decisions, especially not when it hurts the other participants.
 In basic terms: Nobody is in charge, but things still work.
 Rules without rulers.

+If it sounds familiar, it should.
+Apart from the fact that there are tons of examples, decentralization-centralization is a spectrum.
+Most systems have some aspect of both.

+### Basic example of decentralization {#decentralization-example}

+The Ethereum network is largely decentralized.
+That is, it's built and implemented to succeed without centralized control or central points of failure.

-For example, no one person controls the Ethereum network.
-It works based on the rules set out in the code/protocol which no single person has the authority to change.
-In contrast, Amazon Web Services could decide to stop providing server space to any of its clients upon suspected violation of any of a number of terms in its draconian and mutable user-agreement contract.
+Ethereum operation is based on rules set out in the protocol (rules that no single person or organization has the authority to change).
+Computing power comes from a network of individuals and groups running the software on their own computers.

-In any case, here are some of the characteristics that decentralized systems might have:
+Compare this to any centralized service (Amazon, Google, or Facebook, for example).
+You should see the difference immediately.
+The company in control of the service can make decisions about who gets to use it, how much things should cost, where the hardware is located, how to perform processes, and so on.

+### Common aspects of decentralized systems {#elements-of-decentralization}

+There are many ways to define decentralization.
+If you're trying to determine how decentralized something is, look for the following attributes:

 - **Resistant to censorship**: Reduced ability to unilaterally control what gets published.
 - **High security**: Open systems are built to resist inevitable bad actors.